Infant/Toddler Mental Health Graduate Certificate - Frequently Asked Questions

 Q. Is there any scholarship money available?

-A. There are currently scholarships available for mental health providers through the Oregon Health Authority. these scholarships have already been awarded for 2014-15.
+A. There are currently scholarships available for Oregon mental health providers through the Oregon Health Authority.
+Apply for this at the same time as applying for the program.

 Part-time and full-time students may be eligible for Financial Aid.
 Please visit the websites to determine eligibility requirements and view deadline dates.